 - For the latest S&D articles, please visit our publisher's website.
-The latest issue is July 2019; a special issue, Seattle+20: Movements at the Millennium (November 2019) is in preparation and articles will become available at the publishers website.
+The latest articles from July 2020 are being added to the publishers website.
+The November 2019, March 2020, and July 2020 print issues will be released over July and August, 2020.
 You may also contact us (email@example.com) about buying a copy of the journal, or else contact our publisher through their website: www.tandf.co.uk/journals

 Socialism & Democracy #75, November, 2017